 Workshop places are limited and we will tailor the day according to who is enrolling to ensure there is something for everyone.
 Please book early to avoid disappointment!!
-When you have completed the enquiry form will ask you to tell us more about your instrument and experience.
+When you have booked we will ask you to tell us more about your instrument and experience.

 Who’s it For?

 This course is aimed anyone aged 9-18 with an interest in music and song.
 You’ll be interested in exploring your own creativity and willing to have a go at something new.
 You’ll need to be open to working in small groups.